tewidis/CN/markdown/router_design_1.md

         over to the outgoing link
     * Control plane functions (processor)
         - Implement the routing protocols
-        - maintain the routing tables
+        - Maintain the routing tables
         - Compute the forwarding table
         - Implemented in software in the routing processor, or by a remote controller in the case of SDN